Shopify/graphql-design-tutorial/TUTORIAL.md

 'select', and which relate to 'update', and is therefore not recommended.

-*Rule #22: For update mutations, the argument relating to selecting the entry must be separate to the argument providing the change data.*
+*Rule #22: For update mutations, the argument relating to selecting the entry must be separate to the argument providing the change data.
+The argument to select the entry should be non-nullable unless there's value in making the condition an optional filter.*

 ### Output